DiogenesN/woodland/README.md

 expected once every two years (following Debian stable release cycle).
 Woodland has no reliance on any particular Desktop Environment, Desktop Shell or session.
 Also it does not depend on any UI toolkits such as Qt or GTK.

+For Arch users see (thanks to TrialnError): https://aur.archlinux.org/packages/woodland

 Recommended quick app launcher:

 Application launcher: